 The Caledonians may have sent a delegation to offer peace, but Severus flatly refused to negotiate with them, as he planned to subjugate the whole island.
 The emperor left Geta behind in the south and then marched north with Caracalla and his invasion force, adding elements of Roman forces already on the island to his own army.
 We unfortunately have limited details about Severus’ campaign.
 If control of Hadrian’s Wall had indeed been lost, it is likely Severus re-won control of it and then crossed it into Caledonian territory.
 We know that he strengthened Hadrian’s Wall, turning it into a more formidable barrier completely made of stone.

 North of the wall, the marshy terrain would have been the Romans’ greatest enemy.
 Herodianus writes that Severus “saw to it that dikes were provided in the marshy regions so that the soldiers might advance safely by running on these earth causeways and fight on a firm, solid footing”.
 It has been possible to reconstruct the route the Roman invasion force took.
-The Romans penetrated deep into Caledonian territory.
+The Romans penetrated deep into Caledonian territory, possibly as far as the Firth of Forth or the Tay in present-day Scotland.
 Nevertheless, there would be no great and decisive battles, only skirmishes and confrontations between Caledonian raiding parties and Roman patrols.
 This was a guerrilla war.
 The Romans made gains and marched further north than ever before, but they could never firmly control all the territory they took.

 In any case, both warring sides probably agreed to peace somewhere in 209, only to begin hostilities again the next year.
 Severus was now so ill that he sent Caracalla north with the army with orders to kill anyone that they might encounter.
 The emperor added a verse from Homer’s Iliad, which he slightly amended: